mkhairul6/AlphaDocs/README.md

 The following are the values of this enum:

-* **FREE\_ITEM**: The benefit of this promotion is a free product or modifier, the product or modifier will be automatically added to the order if one is not there,
+* **FREE\_ITEM**: The benefit of this promotion is a free product or modifier.
+Apps should remind the user the item is not added to their order if it is not there.
+Otherwise, the server will simply return an error anyway.
 * **DOLLAR\_DISCOUNT\_ON\_ITEM**: Dollar discount on a product that is in the criteria list of products
 * **DOLLAR\_DISCOUNT\_ON\_CART**: Dollar discount on a whole order
 * **PERCENTAGE\_DISCOUNT\_ON\_ITEM**: Percentage discount on a product that is in the criteria list of products